-The Healthy Eating Index is a scoring metric that can answer these questions.
-It was developed by scientists at two of NCCOR’s funding partners: the U.S. Department of Agriculture’s Center for Nutrition Policy and Promotion; and the National Cancer Institute’s Applied Research Program, part of the National Institutes of Health.
+The Healthy Eating Index, also known as the HEI, is a scoring metric that can answer some of these questions.
+It was developed by scientists at two of NCCOR’s funding partners: the U.S. Department of Agriculture; and the National Cancer Institute, part of the National Institutes of Health.

 - Added sugars

 - Saturated fats